 - Implement endpoint security – Endpoint security is a necessity and can help to prevent a widespread infection of multiple endpoints with ransomware.
 Endpoint security includes antivirus, anti-malware, and anti-ransomware solutions that scan and protect your end-user clients.

 - Use firewalls to block known malicious connections and IP addresses.
 Firewalls can read from IP threat lists which can help block malicious source network traffic, including those used by ransomware.

 - Use least privilege access – Ransomware can exploit overprovisioned privileges and access levels to spread across network environments.
-Having least privileged access in place helps to minimize the damage that can be caused.
-Least privileged access means that users only have the absolute minimum required level of permissions to access resources on the network.
+Having the least privileged access in place helps to minimize the damage that can be caused.
+The least privileged access means that users only have the absolute minimum required level of permissions to access resources on the network.

 - Secure or disable Remote Desktop connections – RDP vulnerabilities, like “Bluekeep” have been responsible for many widespread ransomware infections.
 RDP vulnerabilities allow attackers to compromise and take control of remote RDP servers.
 If RDP connections exposed to the Internet are required, make sure RDP servers are patched, use two-factor authentication to authenticate to RDP, and restrict access as much as possible via network or other means.

 - Logically and physically separate your networks – When ransomware infects a network environment it tries to spread laterally across all other connected devices.
 Having your network segmented and logically/physically separated helps to limit this potential widespread infection.

 What do you do if ransomware makes it past the defense mechanisms and preventative measures you have put in place?
 The following are a few recommended actions you should take when you become aware of a ransomware infection.